maxvalor/fountain/README.md

 # Introduce

 The Fountain is a publish/subscribe architecture for small robot development.
 It is based on the mosquitto.
-Then you try publishing a message by a topic, the architecture will determine send it by multi-thread mechanism or the multi-process mechanism automatically.
+When you try publishing a message by a topic, the architecture will determine send it by multi-thread mechanism or the multi-process mechanism automatically.

 # Update